Ensembl/plant_tools/bench/repeat_libs/README.md

 ## 5) Producing a nonredundant TE library

-Finally, a non-redundant library of plant TEs was produced as follows, which can be downloaded at https://github.com/Ensembl/plant_tools/releases/tag/v0.3:
+Finally, a non-redundant library of plant TEs was produced with script *select_TE_clusters.pl*.
+Check the source of the script to see the custom rules to standardize TE classification terms, you might need to adjust these or add new ones with your own data:

 ```
 ./select_TE_clusters.pl log.annot clusters2remove.list nrTEplantsJun2020.fna > log.select